bbatsov/batsov.com/_posts/2011-05-03-ruby-or-python.md

 descriptive names than their Python counterparts.
 You can also notice that in Python for some task we use built-in functions like type, instead of method calls.
-The built-in function will eventually result in a method invocation(like "string".__class__ in the case of type("string")), but I find this irregularity in the syntax a bit irritating.
+The built-in function will eventually result in a method invocation (like `"string".__class__` in the case of `type("string")`), but I find this irregularity in the syntax a bit irritating.

 Method invocation is more flexible in Ruby - you can omit braces in some scenarios.
-This is handy when you're designing a DSL or you're trying to implement the uniform access patterns(data should be accessed through fields and methods in the same manner(read this as with no braces in method invocations)).
+This is handy when you're designing a DSL or you're trying to implement the uniform access patterns (data should be accessed through fields and methods in the same manner(read this as with no braces in method invocations)).
 On the other hand Python's uniform syntax makes it easier to spot method invocations.

 Both languages don't have operators - just methods.
-Ruby's OO support seems to be a bit more mature and polished(at least to me), but Python's has some touches as well.
-I particularly like the explicit self references that are required when you try to access class members.
-I'm not too found of the use of special sigils in Ruby to mark instance(@) and class members(@@).
+Ruby's OO support seems to be a bit more mature and polished (at least to me), but Python's has some touches as well.
+I particularly like the explicit `self` references that are required when you try to access class members.
+I'm not too fond of the use of special sigils in Ruby to mark instance (`@`) and class members (`@@`).
 Though they make them visually distinctive I think we could have lived without them - I'm generally not a fan of non-uniform syntax rules(and you guessed it - my favourite language is Lisp).